Planck 2018 results. IV. Diffuse component separation: Polarized foregrounds

 Recognizing the significant systematic uncertainties on the thermal dust spectral index from both modelling aspects and polarization efficiencies, we adopt a total systematic uncertainty of 0.05, defined by the above shifts added in quadrature with a statistical uncertainty of 0.02 \citep{planck2016-l11A}.
 As a single point estimate, we adopt the average value of the colour-ratio-derived estimates without polarization efficiency corrections, for a total final estimate of $\beta_{\mathrm{d}}=1.55\pm0.05$.
 This estimate is conservative, and corresponds to marginalizing over all analysis methods and known uncertainties.

-\subsubsection{Synchrotron and thermal dust angular power spectra}
+\subsection{Synchrotron and thermal dust angular power spectra}

 Finally we consider the angular power spectra of polarized synchrotron and thermal dust emission as estimated by \commander\ and \smica.
 We estimate the $EE$ and $BB$ angular cross-spectra outside the common CMB mask for the half-mission split with {\tt XPol} (see \citealt{tristram2005} and \citealt{planck2016-l11A} for details).
-The results from these calculations are summarized in Fig.~\ref{fig:fg_powspec}. \commander\ results are shown in red (for thermal dust emission) and green (for synchrotron emission) and \smica\ results are shown in orange and light green.
+The results from these calculations are summarized in Fig.~\ref{fig:fg_powspec}. \commander\ results are shown in red (for thermal dust emission) and green (for synchrotron emission); \smica\ results are shown in orange and light green.
 For comparison, direct 353-GHz cross-correlation results are shown in purple, derived using the same methodology as in \citet{planck2016-l11A}.
-The solid black lines indicate the best-fit \Planck\ 2018 $\Lambda$CDM CMB spectrum.
+As in that analysis, the best-fit \Planck\ 2018 $\Lambda$CDM CMB spectrum, shown as a black solid line, has been subtracted from the raw estimate.
 Dotted coloured lines indicate best-fit power law fits to the \commander\ spectra, as defined by

 Overall, we find excellent agreement between the \commander, \smica, and 353-GHz results, demonstrating that the derived component maps are robust with respect to specific algorithmic details for the particular angular ranges and sky coverage considered here.